WE ARE CLOSED!

 Previously published pieces are fine, as long as you indicate where it was originally published.
 Simultaneous submissions are considered as well, but please let us know immediately if your work is accepted elsewhere.
 We do not accept multiple submissions.
 Please wait for a response before submitting another piece.

 As for work, we are open to all kinds—traditional to experimental to unclassifiable.
 In this space, we value function over form.
-Whatever best allows you to tell your story or the story of those affected.
-We accept submissions from anyone with an open mind but we are especially interested in work from women, people of color, immigrants, refugees, queer individuals, non-binary individuals, transgender individuals, people with disabilities, individuals struggling with addiction or mental illness, and other underrepresented voices.
+Whatever best allows you to tell your story.
+We accept submissions from anyone with an open mind but we are especially interested in work from women, POC, immigrants, refugees, queer individuals, non-binary and trans folks, people with disabilities, individuals struggling with addiction or mental illness, and other underrepresented voices.

 Email email@example.com with your submission, a short cover letter explaining how your piece relates to our mission, your Twitter handle (so we can promote you), and a third-person bio (no more than 60 words) to publish along with your piece.
 Please make sure to include your pronouns as well.
 If it is a visual art or photography submission, a high-resolution jpeg attachment is fine.

 What we are looking for